dan335/mapmover/README.md

     // stops the event handlers
     mapmover.stop()

-    // is the users is currently dragging or scaling
+    // is the user currently dragging or scaling
     // useful for canceling conflicting events
     mapmover.isDraggingOrScaling